PlatONnetwork/confidential-transaction/README.md

 [中文](./README_cn.md)

-# confidential token
+# confidential transaction

-Confidential token is a privacy token project based on Alaya's WASM smart contract platform PIP-13 proposal.
+confidential transaction is a privacy token project based on Alaya's WASM smart contract platform PIP-13 proposal.
 The project is intended to address the increasing demand for anonymization of transactions.
 The zero-knowledge proof algorithm is used to achieve hidden identity, and the algorithm is plug-in to meet the needs of multiple privacy; it supports the independent issuance of privacy tokens and the privacy of ARC20 assets; the plug-in mechanism is used to achieve online upgrades of the algorithm to ensure that users No sense of upgrade.

 ## Compile